mahoney1/docs/animaltracking-tutorial.md

 ### Step 4.
 In IBP VS Code extension, pre-populate the ledger with demo data

-1. In IBP in the VSCode extension, expand the `animaltracking@xxx` contract under 'Fabric Gateways'.
+1. In IBP in the VSCode extension, expand the `animaltracking-ts@xxx` contract under 'Fabric Gateways'.
 You will see a list of transactions.
 Scroll down to the end and you will find a transaction called `setupdemo`.
 We'll use this to pre-populate the ledger with some sample data.

-2. Right-click on `setupdemo` and select `Submit Transaction` - accept all the default prompts for parameters etc - we won't need to supply any parameters.
+2. Right-click on `setupdemo` and select `Submit Transaction` - accept all the default prompts for parameters (don't need to enter anything) etc - we won't need to supply any parameters.

 ### Step 5.
 In a VS Code terminal window, start the Contract Event Listener